The Feasibility and Inevitability of Stealth Attacks: Appendix. Proofs of theorems and supplementary results

 \subsection{Proof of Theorem \ref{thm:plain}}

-The proof is split into 4 basic parts.
-We begin by {\it assuming} that latent representations $\bfx_i=\Phi(\bfu_i)$ of all elements $\bfu_i$ from the set $\mathcal{V}$ belong to the unit ball $\mathbb{B}_n$ centered at the origin (for simplicity of notation unit $n$-ball centered at $0$ is denoted as $\mathbb{B}_n$, and unit $n-1$ sphere centered at $0$ is denoted as $\mathbb{S}_{n-1}$).
+The proof is split into 4 parts.
+We begin by {\it assuming} that latent representations $\bfx_i=\Phi(\bfu_i)$ of all elements $\bfu_i$ from the set $\mathcal{V}$ belong to the unit ball $\mathbb{B}_n$ centered at the origin (for simplicity of notation the unit $n$-ball centered at $0$ is denoted $\mathbb{B}_n$, and the unit $n-1$ sphere centered at $0$ is denoted $\mathbb{S}_{n-1}$).
 The main thrust of the proof is to establish lower bounds on the probability of the event

-These bounds are established in {Parts 1 and 2}.
+These bounds are established in {\it Parts 1 and 2} of the proof.
+Similar events have been shown to play an important role in the problem of AI error correction \cite{gorban2018correction, gorban2021high}---a somewhat dual task to stealth attacks considered here.

 Then we proceed with constructing weights (both, input and output) and biases of the function $g$ so that the modified map $F_a$ delivers a solution of Problem \ref{problem:stealth_plain}.
 This is shown in {\it Part 3}.
-Finally, we remove the assumption that $\bfx_i\in\mathbb{B}_n$ and show how the weights and biases need to be adapted so that the adapted map $F_a$ is a solution of Problem \ref{problem:stealth_plain} for $\bfx_i\in\mathbb{B}_n(0,R)$ were $R>0$ is a given number.
+Finally, we remove the assumption that $\bfx_i\in\mathbb{B}_n$ and show how the weights and biases need to be adapted so that the resulting adapted map $F_a$ is a solution of Problem \ref{problem:stealth_plain} for $\bfx_i\in\mathbb{B}_n(0,R)$ were $R>0$ is a given number.
 This is demonstrated in {\it Part 4} of the proof.